Meet the Staff

 Director of Outreach

-Emily Neal is the Director of School Outreach.
+Emily Neal is the Director of School Outreach for Luther College.
 She has over 18 years of experience teaching people of all ages about integrating concepts of wellness, sustainability and stewardship into their lives.
-Emily is responsible for supervising FoodCorps and AmeriCorps members that serve in over 18 districts throughout Northeast Iowa.
+Her work for the center includes providing teacher in-services and workshops related to these issues.
+In addition, Emily is responsible for planning and implementing pre-K - 12th grade environmental programs throughout the year, including Luther College Discovery Camp programs.
+In partnership with the Northeast Iowa Food and Fitness initiative, Emily is responsible for supervising FoodCorps and AmeriCorps members that serve in over 18 districts throughout Northeast Iowa.
 Together, they help districts foster healthy environments for students, staff and the communities they serve.
 She has a Masters in Science Education and an undergraduate degree in Exercise Science, both from the University of Iowa.

 At Luther we provide nearly 50 students the opportunity to be sustainability leaders through a variety of work study positions.
 Students have the opportunity to work as sustainability reps, recyclers, gardeners and project managers.